newmarcel/DesktopTime/README.md

 ## Displays the current time on the desktop in case you hide the menu bar ##

 OS X El Capitan allows you to hide the menu bar.
 This can be useful if you have an 11-inch MacBook Air with a small screen.
 Yet, some people prefer to always have the clock visible.
-This is where DesktopTime comes in, it displays the time centered at the top edge of the screen.
+This is where DesktopTime comes in.
+It displays the time centered at the top edge of the screen.

 ## Usage ##